TRACE User Guide TRACE Version 9.7.5

 Harmonic Balance solver

 The Harmonic Balance (HB) solver offers unsteady simulations with considerably less computational cost than a traditional URANS simulation.
-This method can only be applied to periodic problems and all relevant frequencies have to be known in advance.
+This method can only be applied to problems that are periodic in time and where all relevant frequencies are known in advance.
 Any phenomena with a frequency not considered can't be correctly resolved.
 A large part of the speed-up results from a severely reduced computational domain.
 A single passage per row is usually sufficient to resolve most unsteady effects in turbomachinery.
 In total, a speed-up of one to two orders of magnitude can be achieved.

 It can be challenging to optimize a HB setup for computational cost, accuracy and stability.
 Some workflows and settings have been found to work quite well for many cases, but deviating from those may be required for your case.
 HB is commonly used for two different applications.
 To determine the aeroelastic stability of a blade or to capture the unsteady interaction of several blade rows.